hauyi1/MyFirstGitProject/readme.md

 # 19COB290 Labs
-This is my first Git Project
+This is my first Git Project.
+Learning Git is fun.